Uninen/docker-images/README.md

 # Docker Images

-Purpose-built images for (audio-related) Python projects.
+Purpose-built opinionated images for (audio-related) Python projects.

 These images are mostly based on Python slim, adding a non-root user and basic dependencies needed for most Django / Python / Node projects.
 The images are designed to be complete and secure enough **for production**.